School Disputes in San Diego Child Custody Cases

 Resolving school disputes as a divorced parent can prove difficult if you and the other parent do not have a good relationship.
 This can be especially troubling for parents of children with special needs, as joint legal custody can create conflicts within an IEP.
 While some cases can be resolved through mediation, others may require a change in custody plans.
 But to do that, you will work with an experienced and skilled San Diego child custody attorney to build a case, prepare your arguments, and advocate before a judge.
 Not any attorney will do, and you will want to work with one who is not afraid of a complicated case.

 That is why Huguenor Mattis, A.P.C. may be your best option.
-Our founding attorney has more than 45 years of experience and can provide thorough legal advice regarding your case.
+Our founding attorney has more than four decades of experience and can provide thorough legal advice regarding your case.
 To work with one of the top family law firms in San Diego, call our office at (858) 458-9500 and schedule a free consultation.